Cantor’s invented transfinite numbers

 x2 · x2 = - 4

 the solution for x2 is the square root of - 4 (the imaginary number 2i) and the solution for x1 is the complex number 5 + 2i.
 Furthermore, the concept of complex numbers arises directly from solutions to simple quadratic equations, depending on the coefficients, e.g. x2 - 4x + 8 = 0 has the solution whose roots are 2 + 2i and 2 - 2i. ) and which have proven applications in a multitude of real world situations, but there is no such equivalent derivation of transfinite numbers from the real numbers, which renders Cantor’s argument rather questionable.
 And modern science and engineering would be impossible without complex numbers.
 By way of contrast, since Cantor’s invented transfinite ‘numbers’ did not arise as an inevitable solution to any real number equation, it is no surprise that despite a babel-high tower of writings on these ‘numbers’ that has been in construction for over 130 years, there has not been a single useful real world application of these invented ‘numbers’.
 All real world science and engineering have progressed and continue to progress without any need for such invented numbers.
 (Footnote: Solomon Feferman: “The necessary use of higher set theory in mathematics of the finite has yet to be established.
 Furthermore, a case can be made that higher set theory is dispensable in scientifically applicable mathematics … Put in other terms: the actual infinite is not required for the mathematics of the physical world ”, in ‘Infinity in Mathematics: Is Cantor Necessary?’, in Philosophical Topics 17.2 (1989): 23-45.)
 (Footnote: Despite no useful application ever having been found for transfinite numbers and the associated set theories, governments have still not realized that by supporting “research” into such matters they are simply throwing taxpayers’ money at people who are indulging in nothing more than a fantasy pastime which does not even have the redeeming quality of artistic merit.)
+For more on set theories, see the pages that give an overview of set theory, starting at Overview of set theory: Part 1: Different types of set theories.

 At the time that Cantor wrote his apology (as previously quoted above) for his invented transfinite numbers, he was still developing his ideas of sets and these transfinite numbers, and he was absolutely convinced that he was on to something that was fundamentally eternally correct at its core, asserting: (Footnote: Georg Cantor, letter of 21st June 1888 to Carl Friedrich Heman, professor of theology at the University of Basel; as quoted in ‘Georg Cantor: His Mathematics and Philosophy of the Infinite’ by J W Dauben, Princeton University Press, 1990.)